ubsicap/usfm/docs/attributes/index.rst

 Multiple Attribute Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 In cases where more than one value should be provided for an attribute key, the author should provide a comma separated list within the value string.
+Leading and trailing space characters adjacent to the comma separators are ignored.

 **Example:**